 esc to close

-UNII (Unlicensed National Information Infrastructure) bands refer to sub-bands within the 5 GHz frequency range allocated for unlicensed wireless communication.
-Regulated by the FCC under Part 15, these bands are essential for Wi-Fi systems, particularly those operating under 802.11a/n/ac/ax.
+U-NII (Unlicensed National Information Infrastructure) bands refer to sub-bands within the 5 GHz and 6 GHz frequency ranges allocated for unlicensed wireless communication in the United States.
+Regulated by the Federal Communications Commission (FCC) under 47 CFR Part 15, Subpart E, these bands form the regulatory basis for Wi-Fi technologies, including IEEE 802.11a, 802.11n, 802.11ac, 802.11ax (Wi-Fi 6/6E), and 802.11be (Wi-Fi 7).

 Scope and Band Structure

-The 5 GHz spectrum is subdivided into UNII bands, each with distinct regulatory constraints.
-This classification is important for Wi-Fi device certification and deployment.
+The 5 GHz spectrum is subdivided into U-NII bands under FCC Part 15 (Subpart E), each with distinct regulatory constraints.
+This classification is important for Wi-Fi device certification and deployment in the United States.

 Band Details